Bob Hurley: Career

 St. Anthony won 30 state championships, more than any other school in U.S. history.
 Hurley was the coach for 28 of those teams and an assistant coach on the other two.
 His teams are known for their speed, defensive intensity, and precise ball movement.
 Every senior to graduate from his program has won at least one state championship, with many winning several.

 Over the years, Hurley has been offered a number of college coaching jobs, but has declined them all.
 He is also one of just a few high school coaches to be enshrined in the Naismith Memorial Basketball Hall of Fame.
 Hurley is considered a top 10 high school basketball coach in the history of the United States.

 He remained at the school through its final basketball season of 2016–17.
 Shortly after that season, the school announced it would close at the end of that school year.

-He was never a teacher at St. Anthony's (though during his final years there he served as president).
-For most of his career, the coach remained employed as a probation officer (He retired from that role in 2008.).
+He was never a teacher at St. Anthony's, though during his final years there he served as president.
+For most of his career, he remained employed as a probation officer; he retired from that role in 2008.
 Thereafter, he worked for the Jersey City Recreation Department, but has since retired from that position as well.
 He was instrumental in the restoration of the historic Jersey City Armory to a modern sports arena.

 Post-retirement

-Currently, Coach Bob Hurley continues his mission of developing children's potential in life through the game of basketball via The Hurley Family Foundation.
+Currently, Hurley continues his mission of developing children's potential in life through the game of basketball via The Hurley Family Foundation.
 The Hurley Family Foundation runs a free basketball program for students in 3rd through 12th grade in Jersey City.
 Over 400 unique athletes participate in the clinics and each session is packed with over 75 players.

 Personal life and family

-Hurley gained national attention when his son Bobby graduated and became a four-year starter and All-American at Duke University.
-Bobby, along with Grant Hill and Christian Laettner, led Duke to two NCAA titles and were top-10 draft picks for the NBA.
-Bobby is currently the head coach of Arizona State.
-He arrived there after two seasons at Buffalo; before that, he was an assistant coach for Wagner and an associate head coach for Rhode Island on the staffs of his younger brother Dan.